NXGN: Erling Haaland, Jadon Sancho and where 2019's best wonderkids are now

 #21 Dominik Szoboszlai | Red Bull Salzburg

 2019: Considered the biggest talent to come out of Hungary in decades, Szoboszlai had already made his first appearance and scored his first goal for Red Bull Salzburg.

 2020: Szoboszlai took his game to the next level in 2019-20, hitting double figures for goals and assists in all competitions for the Austrian champions.

-2022: Szoboszlai has settled well in the Bundesliga and has already reached double figures for goal contributions in the German top flight this season.
+2022: Szoboszlai settled well in his first Bundesliga season, and finished with 14 direct goal contributions in the German top flight.

 #20 Aurelien Tchouameni | Bordeaux

 2019: A powerful defensive midfielder of deceptive pace, Tchouameni was being linked with Inter and Bayern Munich thanks to his dominant performances for Bordeaux.

 2020: Tchouameni instead joined Monaco, who paid €18m for his services in January 2020, but he made just three league appearances for his new club before Covid-19 shut down the season early.

 2021: In his first full campaign at Stade Louis II, Tchouameni was named Ligue 1 Young Player of the Year, confirming his status as one of the most promising midfield talents in Europe.

 2022: Tchouameni continued to impress and despite being tracked by the likes of Chelsea, Juventus and Liverpool, it was Real Madrid who won the race to sign him in the summer of 2022, paying an initial €80m.